TheFoundryVisionmongers/nuke-ML-server/INSTALL.md

 To implement your own model, you can create a new folder in the /Models directory with your model name.
 At the minimum, this folder needs to include an empty `__init__.py` file and a `model.py` file that contains a Model class inheriting from BaseModel.

-You can copy the simple [Models/blur/](Models/blur) model as a starting point, and implement your own model looking at the examples of blur, densepose and mrcnn.
+You can copy the simple [Models/blur/](Models/blur) model as a starting point, and implement your own model looking at the examples of blur and mrcnn.